 As can be seen above, VAs are a considerable option for handling the pain points that accompany the workload stress that is associated with exerting a lot of time and energy into clinical and non-clinical administrative and operational tasks; while it is a worthy endeavor trying to handle all functions in-house, it can become a nuisance – especially when there is so much to do that the tasks are not being processed efficiently and effectively, possibly causing patients to be missed – or worse, forcing patients to endure a dental emergency.

-For dental practices that have experienced or have been experiencing the signs that indicate their need for a virtual assistant, we at Callnovo Contact Center would like you to know that we have a viable VA outsourcing dental solution that can ensure that your non-clinical administrative and operations duties are successfully handled with ease and at cost-efficient pricing.
+For dental practices that have experienced or have been experiencing the signs that indicate their need for a virtual assistance outsourcing, we at Callnovo Contact Center would like you to know that we have a viable VA outsourcing dental solution that can ensure that your non-clinical administrative and operations duties are successfully handled with ease and at cost-efficient pricing.
 Our very own Callnovo Contact Center – a leading international call center with over 35 native language services (such as: English, Malaysian, Spanish, Mandarin / Cantonese, French, Indonesian, Japanese, Korean, Russian, German, Turkish, Arabic, Portuguese – amongst others) that has been providing virtual assistance and customer care outsourcing for more than 16 years and to more than 1,000 clients – has dedicated virtual assistant agents previously screened through a rigorous 6-step hiring and onboarding process that can handle the above-mentioned dental service tasks – including, but not limited to: (1) the answering, processing, and assistance of dental patient callers, (2) the setting up and confirmation of dental appointments through patient communication systems such as WEAVE, (3) the handling of routine offline messages, (4) the forwarding of dental emergencies to your on-call provider(s), (5) the handling and processing of warm leads, (6) follow-ups, (7) appointment reminders, (8) and no-show call backs.
 Furthermore, as an international call center with native-language servicing, we not only provide these virtual assistance solutions in the English language – but, with offices at more than 10 sites throughout the world, our VAs are also able to provide localized patient assistance in patients’ own native languages and at all hours of the day.
 With our state-of-the-art and highly-customizable Global Omnichannel SaaS Customer Relationship Management (CRM) Platform, your dental practice can rest – assured that all its daily tasks will be handled successfully and that, in-turn, its patients can fully confide in your practice so that they may receive the dental care that they deserve.

-In conclusion, though running a dental practice at 80%-100% with the resolve to ensure that most – if not all – dental patients’ dental health, hygiene, and overall well-being are in good shape is a daunting feat that is accompanied by workload pain-points, virtual assistants – like the dedicated agents that we provide through Callnovo Contact Center – can skillfully handle those non-clinical administrative and operations tasks at a cost-effective price so that your dental office can save on payroll expenditure while still ensuring that your in-office dental employees are given more space and time to care for a higher capacity of patients in an efficient manner, decreasing dental emergencies, improving the quality of in-office dental services, augmenting the rate of patient success cases, and decreasing the risk of insurance claims.
+In conclusion, though running a dental practice at 80%-100% with the resolve to ensure that most – if not all – dental patients’ dental health, hygiene, and overall well-being are in good shape is a daunting feat that is accompanied by workload pain-points, virtual assistance – like the dedicated virtual assistants that we provide through Callnovo Contact Center – can skillfully handle those non-clinical administrative and operations tasks at a cost-effective price so that your dental office can save on payroll expenditure while still ensuring that your in-office dental employees are given more space and time to care for a higher capacity of patients in an efficient manner, decreasing dental emergencies, improving the quality of in-office dental services, augmenting the rate of patient success cases, and decreasing the risk of insurance claims.